Ranching: A Lifestyle Beyond Occupation

-Here at The Dancing Yak Ranch, we believe that practicing ranching as a lifestyle helps us reconnect with the nature and witness first-hand the true relationship between land and our food.
+Here at The Dancing Yak Ranch, we believe that practicing ranching as a lifestyle helps us reconnect with the nature, and witness first-hand, the true relationship between land and our food.
 By participating in the full cycle of life from being born to being consumed, one will start to truly appreciate and cherish the food on the table.

 We explored different dairy and meat animals on the ranch and settled on dairy sheep and yaks, which require less grass and water consumption to grow.
 We are also experimenting with free-grazing Berkshire pigs and chickens at our alpine (over 9500 ft.) ranch location to see how far we can push our self-sustainability limit.
-All without the need for big machinery!

 Articles published here are expressions of the philosophy, practices, and the peacefulness of our daily lives and lessons that comes in multi-media formats utilizing texts, audios, and videos.